 As most classic recipes, there are now countless ways to prepare it.

 That which once symbolized desperation, now epitomizes versatility and provides a sense hominess.

 Some people eschew meatloaf because they associate it with pinching pennies or as a way to use up leftovers.

 Making economical food choices and reducing waste in the kitchen are both smart decisions.
 But here’s the most important true fact that’s overlooked about meatloaf.

 It’s easy to prepare and delicious.
-Consider it for your next weeknight meal.
+Now you know the history of meatloaf, and you can consider it for your next weeknight meal!